Fred Couples: PGA Tour

 Couples's part in the USA 1993 Dunhill Cup win included victory in all five of his matches, and his overall record reads: played 16, won 12, lost 4.
 In 2004, Couples won the Dunhill Links Championship Team Event at St Andrews, partnered by New Zealand amateur Craig Heatley.

 In 2005 Couples sank a crucial putt in the Presidents Cup, securing an unlikely 1-up victory over the International team's best player, Vijay Singh.
 This match proved to be pivotal in the contest.
 Couples has now played Singh three times in Presidents Cup match play, and has yet to lose.

 Couples was sidelined for virtually the entire 2007 season because of health problems.
 However, he did compete in the 2007 Masters, making the cut for the 23rd consecutive time, tying the record held by Gary Player.
 Couples missed the cut in 2008 and 2009.

 In 2009, Couples limited his play but performed impressively at the Northern Trust Open.
 If it wasn't for Phil Mickelson shooting a 62 on that Saturday, Couples may have won instead of finishing third.
 He nearly won the Shell Houston Open but bogeyed the last three holes and finished third behind Paul Casey.
 He also played well at the HP Byron Nelson Championship (T8) and the AT&T National (T11) tournaments.
 He hurt his back practicing for the RBC Canadian Open and had to withdraw.
 But he rested and recovered and made the cut for the PGA Championship (T36) and performed successfully in the Wyndham Championship (T5) which put him past the $1 million mark on the money list for the 7th time in his career.

 Couples was named as Presidents Cup captain for the 2009 United States team on February 26, 2008, and led the U.S. team to a decisive victory nineteen months later.

 Couples and Jason Dufner were the 36-hole co-leaders at the Masters in 2012; at age 52, he was looking to become the oldest to win a major.
 He dropped back with 75 in the third round and finished tied for twelfth.

+At the 2023 Masters, Couples became the oldest player to make the cut at a Masters Tournament at the age of 63 years, six months and five days, finishing 1-over-par after the second round.
+He has made 31 cuts at the Masters, the third most all time.

 He is one of the few professional golfers who never plays with a glove.